YottaDB/YDBDoc/MessageRecovery/errors.rst

 CIRCALLNAME, Call-in routine name expected but not found

-Syntax/Call in Error: This indicates that a call-name, which is to be bound to an M routine, is either missing or syntactically invalid for an entry in the call-in table file.
+Syntax/Call in Error: This indicates that a C call-name, which is to be bound to an M routine, is either missing or syntactically invalid for an entry in the call-in table file.

-Action: Make sure a valid call-name is specified in the call-in table entry, at the location pointed to by the two previous messages: EXTSRCLIN and EXTSRCLOC, displaying the line and the column number respectively.
+Action: Make sure a valid C call-name is specified in the call-in table entry, at the location pointed to by the two previous messages: EXTSRCLIN and EXTSRCLOC, displaying the line and the column number respectively.

 -------------------
 CIRPARMNAME